saurabh241930/Custom-Mask_RCNN-for-detecting-states-of-object/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/7/7a/OYO_Logo.png/250px-OYO_Logo.png"/>

-This is private repository of ongoing fraud prevention by using **Computer Vision**
+This is private repository of ongoing work for fraud prevention by using **Computer Vision**

 ## Finding Common Object